V3RNE42/NEWS_CRAWLER/README.md

 - `email`: Set the hour from which the emails can be sent - obviously won't start until that hour is reached
 - `api_key`: Set your current OpenAI API key to use the GPT-4 model for generating some email summaries.
 - `smtp_pass`: Set the SendGrid API key of your account
-- `topic_sensitivity`: Set the topic sensitivity -> The bigger the sensitivity, the less false positives qill be added, but also the total amount of scraped articles - More false negatives
+- `topic_sensitivity`: Set the topic sensitivity -> The bigger the sensitivity, the less false positives will be added, but also the total amount of scraped articles - More false negatives (ranges from 1 to ∞)
 - `language`: Set the language in which the news articles will be found
-- `max_similarity`: Set the maximum cosine similarity admisible between two articles' bodies from which we'll consider both of these to be covering the same news event - making redundant at least one of these
+- `max_similarity`: Set the maximum cosine similarity admisible between two articles' bodies from which we'll consider both of these to be covering the same news event - making redundant at least one of these (ranges from 0 to 1)

 ### Customization Guide